-Furthermore, the overall economic situation, supply chain problems and inflation, is challenging.
+Furthermore, the overall economic situation, in particular in light of the ongoing war in Ukraine and uncertainty regarding tariffs, is rather challenging.
 Consequently, compliance and governance issues for many companies might have less priority.
 All the more will it be crucial that those in charge of compliance further awareness for compliance and combatting bribery.

-29. How would you improve the legal framework and process for preventing, investigating and prosecuting cases of bribery and corruption?
+30. How would you improve the legal framework and process for preventing, investigating and prosecuting cases of bribery and corruption?